scala/docs.scala-lang/_sips/minutes/2018-06-18-sip-minutes.md

 **Heather** bings up an important question "What about Scala spec" ([YouTube time: 4'49''](https://youtu.be/q2LVmTe9qmU?t=289)) to which **Martin** responds within the next year we should know which features are included as a first priority but that spec should not be left for the last minute.

-**Miles** ([YouTube time: 8'45](https://youtu.be/q2LVmTe9qmU?t=525)) states that SIP proposals should be directly linked to specification changes which will save a lot of time and effort.
+**Miles** ([YouTube time: 8'45](https://youtu.be/q2LVmTe9qmU?t=525))suggested that SIP proposals should include draft specification changes to save time and effort pulling the eventual spec update together.

 **Martin** ([YouTube time: 37'59''](https://youtu.be/q2LVmTe9qmU?t=2279)) also raised a question about the decision making process, asking if it would be better to change to simple majority when it comes to voting.
 This was rejected by most of the Members and agreed it should be discussed in a different meeting or time.